Malcolm III of Scotland: Marriage to Margaret

 The naming of their children represented a break with the traditional Scots regal names such as Malcolm, Cináed and Áed.
-The point of naming Margaret's sons—Edward after her father Edward the Exile, Edmund for her grandfather Edmund Ironside, Ethelred for her great-grandfather Ethelred the Unready and Edgar for her great-great-grandfather Edgar and her brother, briefly the elected king, Edgar Ætheling—was unlikely to be missed in England, where William of Normandy's grasp on power was far from secure.
-Whether the adoption of the classical Alexander for the future Alexander I of Scotland (either for Pope Alexander II or for Alexander the Great) and the biblical David for the future David I of Scotland represented a recognition that William of Normandy would not be easily removed, or was due to the repetition of Anglo-Saxon royal names—another Edmund had preceded Edgar—is not known.
+The point of naming Margaret's sons — Edward after her father Edward the Exile, Edmund for her grandfather Edmund Ironside, Ethelred for her great-grandfather Ethelred the Unready and Edgar for her great-great-grandfather Edgar and her brother, briefly the elected king, Edgar Ætheling — was unlikely to be missed in England, where William of Normandy's grasp on power was far from secure.
+Whether the adoption of the classical Alexander for the future Alexander I of Scotland (either for Pope Alexander II or for Alexander the Great) and the biblical David for the future David I of Scotland represented a recognition that William of Normandy would not be easily removed, or was due to the repetition of Anglo-Saxon royal names — another Edmund had preceded Edgar — is not known.
 Margaret also gave Malcolm two daughters, Edith, who married Henry I of England, and Mary, who married Eustace III of Boulogne.

 In 1072, with the Harrying of the North completed and his position again secure, William of Normandy came north with an army and a fleet.
 Malcolm met William at Abernethy and, in the words of the Anglo-Saxon Chronicle, "became his man" and handed over his eldest son Duncan as a hostage and arranged peace between William and Edgar.
 Accepting the overlordship of the king of the English was no novelty, as previous kings had done so without result.
 The same was true of Malcolm; his agreement with the English king was followed by further raids into Northumbria, which led to further trouble in the earldom and the killing of Bishop Walcher at Gateshead.
 In 1080, William sent his son Robert Curthose north with an army while his brother Odo punished the Northumbrians.
 Malcolm again made peace, and this time kept it for over a decade.

-Malcolm faced little recorded internal opposition, with the exception of Lulach's son Máel Snechtai.
+Malcolm faced little recorded internal opposition, except for Lulach's son Máel Snechtai.
 In an unusual entry, for the Anglo-Saxon Chronicle contains little on Scotland, it says that in 1078:

 Whatever provoked this strife, Máel Snechtai survived until 1085.